BitMind-AI/bitmind-subnet/docs/Mining.md

 - Your detector type and associated config file are set in `miner.env`.
 - The detector config file (e.g., `ucf.yaml`) live in `base_miner/deepfake_detectors/configs/`.
 - The model weights file (e.g., `ckpt_best.pth`) should be placed in `base_miner/<detector_type>/weights`.
-   - Alternatively, you can upload your model weieghts and config file to Hugging Face, and update the `hf_repo` and `weights` fields of your detector config accordingly.

----
+  - If the weights specified in the config file do not exist, the miner will attempt to automatically download them from Hugging Face as specified by the `hf_repo` field in the config file.
+Feel free to use your own Hugging Face repository for hosting your model weights, and update the config file accordingly.

 ## Train